aeternity/aeternity/docs/release-notes/next/PT-165413555_FSM_GA_awareness.md

 * Changes channel reestablish checks: for on-chain transactions authentication can not always be checked at current chain top.
 Check is done, if the last transaction is an on-chain one, it must be present in on-chain.
+* Changes the off-chain protocol to accommodate Generalized Account authentication methods.
+This is off-chain noise protocol breaking change.